Du bist wie eine Blume, WAB 64: History

 Bruckner composed the song on a text of Heinrich Heine on 5 December 1861.
 On request of his friend Alois Weinwurm, Bruckner composed the song for the opening concert of the Liedertafel Sängerbund.

 The piece was performed 10 days later under Bruckner's baton in the Redoutensaal of Linz by four soloists: Hermine and Wilhelmine Ritter, Heinrich Knoll and Ferdinand Hummel.
 The piece became a favourite of Sängerbund.

 Bruckner's manuscript of 5 December 1861 (A-LIsakaWAB64) is stored in the archive of the city of Linz.Another undated work manuscript (Mus.Hs.3166) is stored in the archive of the Österreichische Nationalbibliothek.
 A copy of this work manuscript was first published in Band III/2, pp. 193–196 of the Göllerich/Auer biography.A score based on manuscript A-LIsakaWAB64 is issued in Band XXIII/2, No. 14 of the Gesamtausgabe.

 Text

 The song uses a text of Heinrich Heine's Buch der Lieder (Book of Songs).

 Music

 The 32-bar long work in F major is scored for SATB quartet.

 Discography

-There are two recordings of the song:
+There are three recordings of the song: